tmilne5/Trust-the-Critics/README.md

 ### TTC algorithm
 The various experiments we run with TTC are described in Section 5 and Addendix B of the paper.
 Illustrating the flexibility of the TTC algorithm, the image generation, denoising and translation experiments can all be run using the ttc.py script; the only necessary changes are the source and target datasets.
-Running TTC with a given source and a given target will train and save several critic neural networks, that can subsequently be used to push the source distribution towards the target distribution by applying the 'steptaker' function found in TTC_utils/steptaker.py once for each critic.
+Running TTC with a given source and a given target will train and save several critic neural networks that can subsequently be used to push the source distribution towards the target distribution by applying the 'steptaker' function found in TTC_utils/steptaker.py once for each critic.

 Necessary arguments for ttc.py are:
 * 'source' : The name of the distribution or dataset that is to be pushed towards the target (options are listed in ttc.py).